neagix/linux/docs/index.md

 * what type of multimedia/gaming applications can I use?
 ```
 Anything that works on a framebuffer will do.
-Or, if you manage to get X working, Xvideo too :) but forget about video playback, 3D or high end games.
+But forget about video playback, 3D or high end games.
+There is no hardware acceleration support so far.
 ```

 # Thanks